iiitdwd-exams/certificates/README.md

 Check all data in the certificates to verify everything is in order.

 A successful run of the script generates a CSV file is written, with the name of the `.xlsx` file suffixed with `_DB` and an extension `.csv`.
 It containes all data, including certificate number, owner password, which can be stored for subsequent use, if required.

+# To Do
+Certificate number has the format `YYYY/nnnn`, where `YYYY` is the four digit year during which the certificate is printed and `nnnn` is the four digit number of thecertificate in that year.
+The year and number of the last certificate printed is read from the `gencert.toml` file.
+Certificate numbering is continued from the number of the last certificate printed.
+If the current year, read from the system date is later than the year read from the `gencert.toml` file, the certificate number is reset to `1` and current year is used.

+However, the script, at present, does not write the year and certificate number back to `gencert.toml` at the end of printing all the certificates.
+These values must be changed manually by the user using a text editor.